 The privy was much nearer to the cabin then, but famous for its view while “seated.”
 Just north of the cabin, a spring provided fresh water nearly year round with a small but steady flow.

-In the early 1980's, while spending a leisurely afternoon at the cabin one fall, I heard the sound of a helicopter approaching.
+In the early 1980's, while spending a leisurely autumn afternoon at the cabin, I heard the sound of a helicopter approaching.
 As my companion and I exited the cabin, the helicopter came into view over the saddle, obviously carrying something below it.
 Once landed, Forest Service personnel allowed us to see the cargo: a new wood stove.
 It was sad to see the original cast iron range be yanked to the door and kicked down the steps, crumpling into many pieces (why didn't I grab one?).
 But it was also a privilege to be involved in the replacement.
 The new stove we helped install has itself been recently replaced.

 In more recent history (since I've been visiting), I've seen changes made and conditions both improve and deteriorate.
 The privy has been relocated further down the hill.
 The graffiti-covered walls have been repainted then recovered with a second generation of prose.
 The slogan on the reconstructed roof has been repainted several times over, but the cabin would not be the same without it: